zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/configure-cm/configure-cm.md

     ![](./images/3.png "")

 2. Click **Create**.
 This action will create a file server in a few minutes.
-Please wait until the file server status shows ‘**FSS Configured**’, and then the system will be ready for downloads.
+Please wait until the file server status shows ‘**FSS Configured**' which you can see by clicking **More Info**, and then the system will be ready for downloads.

 You may now proceed to the next lab.